If you are looking for indoor activities for kids on the autism spectrum, then this list of ideas will help you plan your days and reduce your stress!

 |7||Listen to Audiobooks||Most favourite books are available as audiobooks.
 Kids on the spectrum often have special interests and may enjoy hearing their favourite story read to them.|

 |8||Make a den or fort out of soft furnishings||Many kids on the spectrum enjoy enclosed dark spaces.
 Sensory seekers can enjoy the many textures and the opportunity to jump all over unbreakables.
 Expect cushions will be used as crash mats!|

 |9||Do Yoga||Find a Yoga for Kids video on YouTube.
 There are plenty.
 Yoga is calming for anxious bodies.
 A good kids yoga instructor will make sure it’s fun too.|

 |10||Make a home video||Many kids on the spectrum (just kids in general really!) are very tech savvy.
 Modern phones often have an App for creating movies.
 This can be a great creative outlet for kids who like to view the world through a different lens.|

 If you are in a position where your child will be having to stay home for a longer period of time due to holidays, illness or other restrictions, and are required to complete school work, think about how these same rules can apply.
 Also remember that children learn best through play.

 If you have any concerns about how your child may learn best outside of the school environment, an occupational therapist can work closely with your teaching team to ensure they are as supported as possible.

-Thanks to Dr. Nicole Grant of Gateway Therapies for her assistance in creating this article.
+Thanks to Dr. Nicole Grant for her assistance in creating this article.
 Dr. Grant is a Brisbane OT specialising in children’s Occupational Therapy, including specialised assistance for kids with autism.